steve1066d/devore.tubs/options.md

 ### Safety:
 The Sonoff is only meant to work with a max of ½ hp motor, so there’s a real chance for it to prematurely fail, and do so it a possibly dangerous way.
 While the
-Sonoff is rated for 20 amps, that is for resistive loads.T he stock control board is designed to prevent the hot tub from becoming dangerously hot.
+Sonoff is rated for 20 amps, that is for resistive loads.
+The stock control board is designed to prevent the hot tub from becoming dangerously hot.
 It has a separate high limit circuit with its own relay that tries to ensure that it never exceeds about 112F no matter what part fails.  (though if multiple parts fail it can still malfunction).
 If a Softub gets stuck in the "on" state, it could reach unsafe temperatures, potentially damaging the tub, the Hydromate, or causing scalding injuries.
 For the Sonoff, you are trusting that single undersized relay to not fail closed.